May Emory: Biography

 Emory and her husband, Harry Gribbon, joined the L-KO Kompany and began making comedy films.
 She appeared in 28 films between 1915 and 1919.
 Some of her work from Teddy at the Throttle appears in the 1960 compilation When Comedy Was King.

 Personal life

 She was married to Harry Gribbon, brother of actor Eddie Gribbon.
-She is buried next to er husband at Holy Cross Cemetery in Culver City, California.
+She is buried next to her husband at Holy Cross Cemetery in Culver City, California.